fictus/princeGrid/README.md

                         // inData.entry[0].column = contains the name of the column (should you need it)
                         // inData.entry[0].value = contains the original value of the cell (before editing)
                         // inData.entry[0].text = contains the changes you made in that given cell textbox
+                        //
+                        // NOTE: Checkboxes will return a .text result of 1 (if checked) or 0 (if unchecked)
+                        //
                         //----------------------------------------------------------------------------------

                         // you must build your SQL Parameters this way: